FAQs

 What are the set up/pack up timings?

-How do get to the high street?
+How do I get to the high street?

-The High Street Postcode is SP10 1NW.
-From the West (B3402) Cross straight ahead at the traffic lights junction with the A3057 onto Bridge Street.
-The entrance to the High Street is the second turning on your left.
+The high street postcode is SP10 1NW.
+From the West (B3402) cross straight ahead at the traffic lights junction with the A3057 onto Bridge Street.
+The entrance to the high street is the second turning on your left.

 From the East/South (A3057) follow the road straight over at the roundabout by Asda.
 At the traffic lights turn right on Bridge Street.
-The High Street will be the second turning on your left.
+The high street will be the second turning on your left.

 Where can I park?